1337faye/Discord-Group-Call-AFKer/README.md

    GROUP_DM_ID = 000000000000000000  # Replace with your Group DM's ID
    ```

-   Replace `'YOUR_TOKEN_HERE'` with your actual Discord bot token and `123456789012345678` with your Group DM's ID.
+   Replace `'insert your very cool token here'` with your actual Discord bot token and `000000000000000000` with your Group DM's ID.

 3. **Run the Bot:**
    After making the necessary modifications, run the bot with the following command: